sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 - **P4 behavioral model**.
 We are developing a P4 defined behavioral model to describe the behaviors per scenario and document them in a repeatable format.
 From there we will be able to auto-generate the APIs.
 The implementation itself is not required to be P4.
 For more information, see the [Behavioral model](#behavioral_model) section.
 - **DASH programmable hardware**.
 With the help of network hardware technology providers, we are collaborating to create an open forum capitalizing on the use of programmable hardware including **SmartNICs**, **SmartSwitches**, and **SmartAppliances**.
 The documentation related to these devices will be made available by the providers themselves.
 - **Scenarios**.
-Cover SONiC-DASH extending SONiC APIs and related comprehensive set of objects to describe Microsoft Azure’s networking services for the cloud.
+Cover DASH extending SONiC APIs and related comprehensive set of objects to describe Microsoft Azure’s networking services for the cloud.
 The 7 initial services (in draft) describe this in more detail.
 We will also work with cloud and enterprise providers to further extend SONiC DASH to meet their specific needs.
 For more information,see the [Scenarios](#scenarios) section.
 - **Performance test suite**.
-Verification to ensure the DASH capable device satisfy the standard SONiC-DASH performance requirements.
-For more information about test documentation, test scripts, test configurations and other artifacts required to test a SONiC-DASH device or devices, see [SONiC-DASH Testing](https://github.com/Azure/DASH/tree/main/test).
-Notice that the focus is on executable test artifacts, not test requirements.
+Verification to ensure the DASH capable device satisfy the standard DASH performance requirements.
+For more information about test documentation, test scripts, test configurations and other artifacts required to test a DASH device or devices, see [Testing](https://github.com/Azure/DASH/tree/main/test).

 ## Logical architecture (software stack)